grafana/writers-toolkit/docs/sources/write/style-guide/word-list/index.md

 ---
 date: "2023-09-21T15:26:25-04:00"
-description: Guidelines for words to use in writing Grafana documentation.
+description: Guidelines for words to use in writing Grafana Labs documentation.
 keywords:
   - Grafana
   - word list
+review_date: "2024-06-27"
 title: Word list
 weight: 600
 ---

 # Word list

 In most cases, you can refer to the [word list in the Google developer documentation style guide](https://developers.google.com/style/word-list) to determine if you should use a word or not.
 The following guidelines cover cases in which:

 - Grafana guidelines differ from Google guidelines.
 - The word isn't included in Google guidelines.